Create and Manage Projects

 Parameter Description Required Compute Config Name The name for this Compute Config resource.
 Each Compute Config name must be unique within the scope of the Project. ✅ Deletion Policy Choose whether to Delete or Orphan the cluster in Palette when the Compute Pool is deleted in PaletteAI.

-- Orphan - Retain the cluster in Palette when you delete the Compute Pool in PaletteAI.✅ SSH Keys Add public Secure Shell (SSH) keys to allow users to access Compute Pool nodes via SSH. ❌
+- Orphan - Orphan associated resources (retain the cluster in Palette) when the owning resource (the Compute Pool in PaletteAI) is deleted.✅ SSH Keys Add public Secure Shell (SSH) keys to allow users to access Compute Pool nodes via SSH. ❌

 Compute Config - Edge Configuration